malevolm/auTorrent/README.md

 ==============
 * no console window, docks in system tray
 * no interaction, click the tray icon once to close
+* if building auTorrent-tray, use the following command

+> go build -ldflags -H=windowsgui auTorrent-tray.go

 about
 ==========